Tribal Seeds: Formation (2003–2005)

 From San Diego, California, award-winning reggae group Tribal Seeds have become known for their spiritually driven, refreshing rock vibe they have infused with the roots style of reggae music.

 Originally started by two brothers, Steven Rene Jacobo (lyrics, vocals, guitar) and Tony-Ray Jacobo (keyboardist, producer) in 2005 (though the idea came about in 2003), Tribal Seeds went through a lot of different members over the years.

-Currently, the band boasts six members, including: Victor Navarro (bass), Ryan "Gonzo" Gonzales (guitar, vocals), Luis Castillo (keyboards, vocals), Danny Lopilato (keyboards, vocals) & Jamey "Zeb" Dekofsky (drums).

 Youth Rebellion and Self-titled album (2005–2008)

 With the original lineup of the Jacobo brothers, along with brothers Victor and Antonio "Tony" Navarro on guitar and percussion, they added another guitarist Mark Muñoz, keyboardist John Wegener and drummer Carlos Verdugo.

 The band issued their debut album, Youth Rebellion in 2005.
 The album was the first of many to be released on the group's own label.

 Tribal Seeds self-titled album, their second, was released on their own label on January 16, 2008. iTunes named this album "Best Of" in the Reggae genre.
 Their debut album helped garner them the "Best World Music" title at the San Diego Music Awards in 2008.